bosbase/gdscript-sdk/docs/AI_DEVELOPMENT_GUIDE.md

-# AI Development Guide - JavaScript SDK
+# AI Development Guide - GDScript SDK

-This guide provides a comprehensive, fast reference for AI systems to quickly develop applications using the BosBase JavaScript SDK.
+This guide provides a comprehensive, fast reference for AI systems to quickly develop applications using the BosBase GDScript SDK.
 All examples are production-ready and follow best practices.

 ## Table of Contents